Sandhya-Eshwaran/Sandhya-Eshwaran/README.md

 - 👀 I’m interested in projects, coding and collaborative work.
 - 🌱 I’m currently learning java and python.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me.
-You can contact me through email at sandhyaeshwaran03@gmail.com
+You can contact me through mail at sandhyaeshwaran03@gmail.com

 <!---
 Sandhya-Eshwaran/Sandhya-Eshwaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.